FREQUENTLY ASKED QUESTIONS – PUBLIC ASSEMBLIES

 How do I apply for a Public Assembly Permit?

-Contact the appropriate Public Assembly Permit Official for a Permit Application.
+Complete the online application for a Public Assembly Permit (Festival or Parade) and submit the application with the required application fee.
+The application is not considered completed until the required fee is submitted.
+If you have any questions, contact the Public Assembly Permit Official related to your type of event.
 Because the City’s event calendar fills up quickly, it is to your advantage to file your application early.
 Applications may be submitted up to 364 days in advance of your proposed event date(s).
 A Public Assembly Permit Application must be submitted at least 30 days prior to your event, however an application submitted less than 30 days before the event will be considered if the event is a spontaneous response to a current event, or where other good and compelling causes are shown.

 Who reviews my application?